ComputeCanada/sftr/README.md

   - paths: ['/etc/hosts']
     op: get
     from: 192.168.14.0/24
-  - paths: ['/var/repo/backup']
+  - paths: ['/var/repo/backup/*']
     op: put
+    command: ['logger', '-t', 'backups', 'Got a backup']
     from: 192.168.16.233/32
 ```

 In this example, `sftr` will allow a host in the 192.168.14.0/24 network to
-retrieve the hosts file, and a specific host to upload its backup.
-Note the
+retrieve the hosts file, and a specific host to upload its backup (or
-addresses must use full CIDR notation, and so must include `/32` for
+overwrite existing files in that location).
+Note the addresses must use full
+CIDR notation, and so must include `/32` for individual hosts.

-individual hosts.
+The second operation runs a command after successful transfer.
+Note this must
+be expressed as an array of strings where the first member is the program and
+the remaining members are the arguments to pass on.

 ## Trying it out